SXV357/Online-Product-Marketplace/Tests.md

 Expected result: User is able to log in

+## Miscalaneous Tests
+- Each test case performed independently of other test cases
+- Database populated where necessary
 ### Test 20: Concurrent customer purchases
 - Customer 1 logs in
 - Customer 2 logs in